jubnzv/qtask/README.md

 You may find the following features of this utility useful:

-* Convenient GUI for adding, deleting, and editing tasks
+* Convenient GUI for adding, deleting, and editing tasks;
-* Filters to quickly sort tasks based on Taskwarrior commands
+* Filters to quickly sort tasks based on Taskwarrior commands;
-* Keyboard shortcuts for all common actions
+* Keyboard shortcuts for all common actions;
-* Access to Taskwarrior CLI commands via the built-in shell
+* Access to Taskwarrior CLI commands via the built-in shell;
 * This utility monitors changes in the database in the background.
 Therefore, you will always see new tasks as they arrive.
-This is useful if you are using the Taskwarrior CLI or scripts like [bugwarrior](https://github.com/ralphbean/bugwarrior) at the same time
+This is useful if you are using the Taskwarrior CLI or scripts like [bugwarrior](https://github.com/ralphbean/bugwarrior) at the same time.

 If you have any ideas on how to improve this utility, feel free to create an [issue](https://github.com/jubnzv/jtask/issues) or open a [PR](https://github.com/jubnzv/jtask/pulls).